 Similarly, by clicking “Action,” you can quickly add and enable multiple features like the pattern of sending – normal round-robin, distribution of the volume of emails across configured service providers, and failover mechanism.

 Once you are over, click the “Save” button.
-To learn in-depth about this step, click here.
+To learn more about this step, click here.

 It is the stage where you combine templates, providers, routes, and channels to fire notifications.